In this post

 As for battery life, remember that like all models of 2019 Vivoactive 4 comes with Sony GNSS chipset, with lower power consumption than previous Mediatek or SIRFstar.
 The autonomy is up to 6 hours with use of GPS at 1s and listening to music simultaneously.
 That's equivalent to about 18h without using the music.

-Because that's another main feature, there's no longer a "Music" finish and they all include 4GB of memory to store music both synchronized from the computer and from streaming platforms such as Spotify, Amazon Music or Deezer.
+Because that is another of the main features, there is no longer a "Music" finish and all of them include 4GB of memory to store music both synchronized from the computer and from streaming platforms such as Spotify, Amazon Music or Deezer.